 - Transparent beads

-- Fluorescence encoded beads
+- Fluorescence encoded microparticles

 - Multiplex bead populations with up to 25 peaks for flow cytometry and fluorescence imaging systems